symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 - CSV files as it wasn't designed specifically for SageMaker

 **Training**
-- It's memory intensive and runs on CPU only
+- It's memory intensive and runs on CPU only, therefore, a `ml.m4` instance is recommended
 - Important Hyperparameters:
   - `subsample`: subsample ratio, it helps to prevent overfitting
   - `eta`: step size shrinkage used in updates to prevent overfitting